 Lymphoma is a broad term for a group of blood cancers that begin in cells of the lymphatic system.
 There are two primary categories of lymphomas: Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).
 Hodgkin lymphoma is highly survivable, especially when caught early.
 The prognosis of NHL patients can vary by type and by stage.
 But overall the 5-year survival rate for people with NHL is 71%.

 Hodgkin lymphoma is a cancer of the immune system that results from a change to the DNA of a lymphocyte, a type of white blood cell.
 It is one of the most curable forms of cancer.
-Treatments for Hodgkin lymphoma can include one or more of the following: chemotherapy, immunotherapy and/or radiation therapy, and sometimes stem cell transplantation, depending on individual patient factors.
+Treatments for Hodgkin lymphoma can include one or more of the following: chemotherapy, immunotherapy and/or radiation therapy, and sometimes bone marrow transplantation, depending on individual patient factors.

 Non-Hodgkin lymphoma (NHL) is a diverse group of blood cancers that generally develop in the lymphocyte cells that help fight infection.
 NHL is often found as a lump in the neck, groin, armpit or other areas where lymph nodes are located.
 There are several types of NHL, which can affect either the T-cell or the B-cell in the white blood cells.
 And NHL can be either aggressive (fast-growing) and indolent (slow-growing).
-Treatment for Non-Hodgkin lymphoma includes watchful waiting, chemotherapy, immunotherapy, biological therapies, and sometimes stem cell transplantation, depending on individual patient factors.
+Treatment for Non-Hodgkin lymphoma includes watchful waiting, chemotherapy, immunotherapy, and biological therapies, depending on individual patient factors.